Representation embeddings and the second Brauer-Thrall conjecture: Introduction

 \section{Introduction}

-This article about an old theme contains some new theorems, but also sharpenings of known results or simplifications of their proofs are included as well as some historical comments.
-We describe the content in more detail and here 'module' always means finite dimensional module.

-In section 2 we repete the definitions and some basic properties of representation embeddings.
-The next section contains three important examples.
-The first one implies the old Jans conditions on finite representation type and a result of Gelfand and Ponomarev.
-Then we optimize a strict representation embedding constructed by Brenner and we see that it induces an isomorphism between the lattices of submodules.
-The third example is an observation I made some years ago.
-This should be already somewhere in the literature.
+In section 2 we repete some definitions and basic properties concerning representation embeddings.
+The third section provides three important examples: First we derive Gabriels generalization of the old Jans conditions on finite representation type and a result of Gelfand and Ponomarev from a new representation embedding ( see \cite{GI2,Jans,GP} ).
+Then we optimize Brenners famous strict representation embedding $F$ from \cite{Brenner} and we show it induces an isomorphism between the lattices of submodules of any module $M$ and $FM$.
+The third example constructs a representation embedding via extensions.
+I observed this some years ago and it should be already somewhere in the literature.

-Section 4 contains a result which is somewhat surprising at first sight: The module category over any fixed wild quiver contains as full pairwise Hom-orthogonal subcategories the module categories over any family of finitely generated algebras which is indexed by a set not bigger than the cardinality of $k$.
-The easy proof requires only very few matrix calculations and elementary set theory.
+The result of section 4 is somewhat surprising at first sight: Given any wild quiver $Q$ and any family $(A_{i}), i \in I,$ of finitely generated algebras $A_{i}$ such that the cardinality of $I$ is not greater than that of $k$ there is a family of representation embeddings with $Hom_{kQ}(F_{i}X,F_{j}Y)=0$ for all $X,Y$ provided $i\neq j$.
+The proof requires only very few explicit matrix calculations and elementary set theory.

-Section 5 is the heart of the article and in contrast to the other sections it depends on some deep theorems.
-The main result is that the category of the classical Kronecker modules without the simple injective - whence a fortiori the category of $k[T]$-modules - embeds into the module category of any representation-infinite algebra.
-Some historical remarks about this version of the second Brauer-Thrall conjecture are also made.
+Section 5 is the heart of the article with the theorem mentioned in the abstract.
+Its proof depends on several deep theorems.
+Some historical remarks about this precise `numerical' version of the second Brauer-Thrall conjecture are also made.

 The final section 6 contains results about ( strict ) embedding classes and the partial orders relating them.
-We also determine the self-embeddings of the category of classical Kronecker-modules and the minimal classes of representation-infinite algebras.
+We determine the minimal classes of representation-infinite algebras.
 In positive characteristic there is only the class of the classical Kronecker-algebra whereas in characteristic 0 also the class of $k[X,Y]/(X,Y)^{2}$ is minimal.

-This article was inspired by reading in volume 3 of the interesting book by Simson and Skowronski.